Family, witnesses blast NYPD after Brooklyn man killed by officers while wielding pipe resembling gun

 NYPD Chief of Department Terence Monahan said at a press conference Wednesday that police received three 911 calls describing the same situation and that surveillance tapes from stores in the area showed “a man brandishing what appears to be a firearm, pointing it at people.”

+Police released that video footage Thursday afternoon, which showed Vassell pointing the object at random people, including an adult walking with a small child on the sidewalk.

+"There's a guy walking around the street, he looks like he's crazy but he's pointing something at people that looks like a gun and he's popping it as if like if he's pulling the trigger," reads an excerpt of a 911 call that was included in the video.

-Police located Vassell who then, according to Monahan, “took a two-handed shooting stance, and pointed an object at the approaching officers.”
-A surveillance footage photograph released by police purportedly showed Vassell doing just that.
+Police that responded to the calls located Vassell who then, according to Monahan, “took a two-handed shooting stance, and pointed an object at the approaching officers.”
+Surveillance footage purportedly showed Vassell doing just that.

 Four officers – with only one being in uniform -- then fired around 10 rounds between them at Vassell, striking him multiple times, Monahan said.
 He noted that these officers are not outfitted with body cameras as a part of the units they are in.